BadreddineBOUSBA/fxdeals/README.md

 ## Features

 - ✅ RESTful API for FX deal saving
-- ✅ Comprehensive validation (JSR-303 + Custom validators : an simple validator utility with proper exception handling and a specific method for further logic)
+- ✅ Comprehensive validation (JSR-303 + Custom validators : a simple validator utility with proper exception handling and a specific method for further logic)
 - ✅ Duplicate deal prevention with unique constraints
 - ✅ Structured logging with SLF4J
 - ✅ Global exception handling with propper HTTP codes in return